Jacky222334/GCLS-CAT2/manuscript/manuscript_consolidated.md

 The GCLS, originally developed and validated in English by Jones et al. (2019), is a comprehensive 38-item self-report measure designed specifically for transgender and gender diverse populations.
 The instrument assesses seven distinct domains: Psychological functioning (7 items), Genitalia (5 items), Social gender role recognition (5 items), Physical and emotional intimacy (4 items), Chest (5 items), Other secondary sex characteristics (6 items), and Life satisfaction (6 items).
 Additionally, two composite scores can be calculated: Gender congruence (C1-GC) and Gender-related mental well-being and life satisfaction (C2-MH).

 Items are rated on a 5-point Likert scale ranging from 1 (always) to 5 (never), with lower scores indicating better outcomes.
 The original English version demonstrated strong psychometric properties, including high internal consistency (Cronbach's α = .77-.95), good convergent validity with established measures, and robust test-retest reliability over a 4-week period (r = .87).
 The seven-factor structure was confirmed through both exploratory and confirmatory factor analyses, explaining 78% of the total variance.
 The scale has been validated across diverse transgender populations at different transition stages.

-For the German validation, we followed a rigorous translation and cultural adaptation process using the TRAPD approach (Translation, Review, Adjudication, Pretesting, and Documentation).
-Two independent translators with expertise in gender healthcare produced parallel translations, focusing on conceptual rather than literal equivalence.
-An expert panel reviewed and reconciled the translations, followed by cognitive pretesting with seven transgender individuals and back-translation review by the original authors.

 #### Short Form Health Survey (SF-12)